aperium/Primal-to-Fluidigm/fluidigm_pool_design/README.md

 5. Split primary pools (designed by primalsceme) into secondary and tertiary pools to minimize identity while keeping pairs together.

    - [ ] write a script to automate this: `splitpools.R`
+   - I think I figured out a relatively easy-to-implement algorithm for this.
+It is essentially a version of [Kruskal’s](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) with some shortcuts and constraints.
+     1. Move all edges connecting primer pairs to the incidence matrix and remove them from the list of unused edges (the `.pim.csv` files of pairwise identity, essentially).
+     2. Find lowest edge weight and move all edges with that weight from the list of unused edges to the incidence matrix.
+     3. If not all vertices are represented in the incidence matrix, repeat starting at 2; else proceed.
+        - It may be valuable to continue until a minimum spanning tree is created, then cut verticies that are too big.
+     4. Pruning: any edges with intolerable weight (identity within the pool) get cut.
+These become separate trees or are discarded as
+     5. Split the forest up into individual trees, each of which are a separate pool.
+   - For comparison, here is Wikipedia’s summary of Kruskal’s Algorithm:
+     1. create a forest *F* (a set of trees), where each vertex in the graph is a separate tree
+     2. create a set *S* containing all the edges in the graph
+     3. while *S* is nonempty and *F* is not yet spanning
+        - remove an edge with minimum weight from *S*
+        - if the removed edge connects two different trees then add it to the forest *F*, combining two trees into a single tree
+   - Wikipedia is a bit more eloquent than I was.
+The *S* is my “unused vertices list” from the list of pairwise identities.
+The *F* is the incident matrix I mentioned.
+   - It should be relatively easy to implement in R using tidyverse.
+Can only hope R will be able to handle it relatively quickly.